- With Q1 in the books the equity markets posted solid returns across the board while fixed income was hurt by rising interest rates.

 The most recent weekly initial jobless claims, a proxy for layoffs, increased to 719,000.
 The 4-week moving average, which smooths out the trend fell to 719,000 marking the lowest level since last March.
 Continuing claims, or those who are continuing to claim regular state unemployment benefits, also fell to 3.79 million, a decrease of 46,000 from the previous week’s level.
 However, there are still approximately 18.2 million people claiming some form of state or federal benefits which continues to signal the difficulty people are having finding employment.
 That could be changing as well though.
 On Friday, U.S. employers added 916,000 jobs in March, the best gain since August, while the unemployment rate also ticked down to 6%.
 Job growth was widespread in March, led by gains in leisure and hospitality, public and private education, and construction3.

-The market continues to reflect the improving economic backdrop and anticipation of a return to normalcy that greater immunity through vaccinations and antibodies will provide.
-In large part, equity indexes are up through the first quarter while fixed income was hurt by rising interest rates.
-There is an inverse relationship between bond prices and interest rates.
-As rates rise, bond prices fall.
+The market and our portfolios continue to reflect the improving economic backdrop and anticipation of a return to normalcy that greater immunity through vaccinations and antibodies will provide.
+In large part, equity indexes finished higher for the first quarter.
+Within our equity bucket, closed-end funds have largely outperformed year-to-date bouncing back from a lackluster 2020 as investors repurchased their tax-loss harvesting sales and discounts narrowed.
+Exchange traded funds (ETFs) performed in line with their respective benchmarks offering diversification at a low cost.
+The option writing on some of those ETFs provided downside protection during the periods of increased volatility due to rising inflation and rate worries but overall have been a minor detractor to performance as equity markets have remained higher.
 Small and mid-capitalization companies outperformed as investors continued to rotate into more cyclical industries which comprise a larger portion of the small and mid-cap space.
 The Nasdaq lagged as those companies’ ability to finance growth through debt was negatively affected by rising rates.
 The lofty valuations of many of those companies compounds the problem as their earnings and/or future earnings are worth less with higher interest rates.
+International and emerging markets broadly underperformed the U.S. market but selections within the closed-end space have been positive contributors.
+The structured investments continue to act as the ballast against volatility within the portfolio.
+The structured investments are currently providing above average levels of protection due to the incredible market run from the lows of March 2020.
+We continue to monitor and evaluate the structured investment portfolio and adjust as necessary.
+Fixed income broadly was hurt by rising interest rates.
+There is an inverse relationship between bond prices and interest rates.
+As rates rise, bond prices fall.
 From a valuation perspective many areas of the U.S. market are trading above their historical P/E levels.
 The S&P 500 finished the quarter with a forward P/E of 21.88x.
 Still when compared with bond markets equity markets continue to look undervalued.
 Developed international and emerging markets also look attractive from a relative valuation and long-term economic growth viewpoint.

 However, as the economy continues to improve the market has grown increasingly concerned that as life begins to return to normal, pent-up demand and records amount of stimulus will drive inflation higher.
 In February, the PCE Price Index, which is the Fed’s preferred measure of inflation, rose 1.6%, while core PCE rose 1.4% on a year over year basis.
 Core PCE excludes food and energy prices which tend to be more volatile.
 The chart below shows the yearly percentage change in core PCE with the orange line denoting the current 2% inflation target.
 The inflation target was started in 2012 in hopes of helping to promote the Federal Reserve’s dual mandate of maximum sustainable employment and price stability.
 We can see that over most of the last decade inflation has fallen below 2% except for a short period in late 2018 where inflation began to creep above the target rate.